micromata/http-fake-backend/README.md

 Comes as a Node.js server.
 Useful for mocking, testing and developing independent of the »real« backend.

+## Sorry, this project is unmaintained 😢
+Thanks to all contributors for your work!

+We’ve just pushed a last release which fixes some bugs, make this thing run with Node 18.

 ## Example
 Let’s say you need an endpoint like <http://localhost:8081/api/example> which should return: